jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

    water supply, drain and dryer vent locations.
 4. Replace inside door with barn door or pocket door.
 Wall depth may be sufficient for pocket door.

+### Living Room

+1. Electronics Cabinet Under TV:
+    1. Similar style as kitchen cabinets
+    2. Printer enclosure with filter & fan
+    3. Shelf for 2 laptops
+    4. Surge protector for laptops, printer, TV and DVD player
+    5. Space on top for DVD player
+    6. Four drawer file cabinet with lock for both drawers.
+Preferably two drawers on each end.
+    7. Cupboard for printer paper ~10 reams